Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

     public Mono<List<ModelData>> createModels(List<String> models) { }

     /**
-     * Creates one or many models synchronously.
+     * Creates one or many models.
      * @param models The list of models to create.
 Each string corresponds to exactly one model.
      * @return A REST response containing the list of created models.
      */